 What is automated essay scoring?
 (PDF, 576KB)

 Potential for faster turnaround of reporting

 NAPLAN's use of tailored tests and automated essay scoring may deliver faster results to schools, students, parents and caregivers.

-School principals will access their students' results within three to four weeks of the testing period, through the national assessment delivery platform.
+By 2020, school principals will access their students' results within three to four weeks of the testing period, through the national assessment delivery platform.